Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/README.md

 ![DFX Diagram](./images/dfx_rp_rm.svg)

-This tutorial assumes that you understand the basics of the AMD Versal™ Custom Platform creation steps, for example, creating AMD Vivado™ designs from Vivado Customizable Example Design template, setting up software components with common images or PetaLinux, creating AMD Vitis™ platforms, and creating basic acceleration applications for platform validation.
+This tutorial assumes that you understand the basics of the AMD Versal™ Custom Platform creation steps, for example, creating AMD Vivado™ designs from Vivado Customizable Example Design template, setting up software components with common images, creating AMD Vitis™ platforms, and creating basic acceleration applications for platform validation.
 This tutorial will focus on the differences between the DFX platforms and the normal flat platforms.

 In a general Vitis acceleration platform design, you start from building a base bootable design, then add platform required components and properties to it.
 You must validate each step before going to the next step to prevent error propagating.
 This workflow is described in the following diagram.